ajay891/rate-limiter/README.md

 # Rate Limiter

 ## Introduction
 *Rate Limiter* is a tool that monitors the number of requests agreed per seconds .
-If the request count exceeds the number agreed by the service owner and the user (in a decided window time), the rate limiter blocks all the excess calls (say by throwing exceptions).
+If the request count exceeds the number agreed by the service owner and the user (in a decided window time), the rate limiter blocks all the excess calls by throwing custom exception.
 The user can be a human or any other service (ex: in a micro service-based architecture)

 ## Objectives

-- Different APIs would have different rate limits (if limit is not provided, system takes default as 100 requests per sec)
+- Different APIs can have different rate limits (if limit is not provided, system takes default as 100 requests per sec)
-- Should be possible to set default limits.
+- Possible to set default limits.
 This will be applied when an API specific limit has not been configured.
-- The solution should consider rate limiting based on User+API combination
+- Solution consider rate limiting based on User+API combination
-- The solution should be plug and play (easily configurable)
+- Plug and play solution (easily configurable)
 - Production ready code (Automated tests are mandatory)

 ## Design